DIY Engine Cleaning: Is Aqua Blasting Worth It?

 Aqua blasting, also known as vapour blasting, is a surface cleaning method that uses a mix of water, abrasive media, and compressed air.
 Unlike dry blasting methods like sandblasting or bead blasting, aqua blasting is much gentler, making it ideal for cleaning delicate engine components without damaging surfaces.

-It's widely used in engine reconditioning because it leaves parts looking like new while preserving tolerances.
-The process is especially popular for aluminium and non-ferrous components.
+It’s widely used in engine reconditioning because it leaves parts looking like new while preserving tolerances and preventing warping or micro-damage.
+The process is especially popular for aluminium and non-ferrous components, such as cylinder heads, intake manifolds, and engine casings.

 Can You Do Aqua Blasting at Home?